obartunov/sqljsondoc/README.jsonpath.md

 ## JSONPATH in PostgreSQL

-In PostgreSQL the SQL/JSON path language is implemented as  **JSONPATH**  data type - the binary representation of parsed SQL/JSON path expression to effective query JSON data.  **Path expression** is an optional  path mode (strict | lax), followed by a  path, which is a  sequence of path elements,  started from path  variable, path literal or  expression in parentheses and zero or more operators ( json accessors) .
+In PostgreSQL the SQL/JSON path language is implemented as  **`JSONPATH`**  data type - the binary representation of parsed SQL/JSON path expression to effective query JSON data.  **Path expression** is an optional  path mode (strict | lax), followed by a  path, which is a  sequence of path elements,  started from path  variable, path literal or  expression in parentheses and zero or more operators ( json accessors) .
 It  is possible to specify arithmetic or boolean  (*PostgreSQL extension*) expression on the path. *Path can be enclosed in brackets to return an array similar to WITH WRAPPER clause in SQL/JSON query functions.
 This is a PostgreSQL extension )*.

-Examples of vaild jsonpath:
+Examples of vaild `jsonpath`:
 ```sql
 '$.floor'
 '($+1)'